 - External chemical release

 - Fire in the community

 - Hazardous material spills

 - Unhealthy air quality outside

+- Dangerous wildlife on or near campus

-A Shelter-in-Place response because of air contamination requires that the HVAC systems be shut down to provide protection from outside air.
+A Shelter-in-Place response may require that HVAC systems be shut down to provide protection from contaminated outside air.
 Students and staff may freely move about inside the buildings, but no one should leave the protected space until directed by fire officials, law enforcement, or site administration.